sahilkhokhar85/AccessTGx/README.md

 Just updated the repo ✨ I've created `telegram.py` housing all functions for easier usage.

+If you're unfamiliar with programming or don't want the hassle of installing Python and setting things up, you can use [`TgLiszt`](https://teletype.in/@stellarstars/H3S7uDgpNnf) app to generate your Telegram session easily.

 Check out 🤖 [`MyOTP!`](https://www.t.me/myotprobot) telegram bot for easy login using a Telethon session string.